 I make a lot of Mexican food, and many times I choose corn tortillas, which taste pretty good straight off the supermarket shelves.
 But some dishes just scream for flour tortillas.
 And a lot of people prefer to make homemade flour tortillas without lard, so this tortilla recipe gives options for both.

-Do I Need to Use Lard in Tortillas?
+Do I Need to Use Lard?

 Some people will tell you that lard is required for any true flour tortillas recipe.
 Yes, lard makes delicious tortillas and is the more traditional choice.